meshery/meshery/docs/pages/project/contributing/contributing-model-relationships.md

 1. To configure a relationship to be applied across all versions of a particular model, ensure the `version` property for those relationships is set to `*`, to limit the relationships to a specific version of a model, specify the correct model version.
 1. Specify `version` property as a regex to ensure relationships are applied to a subset of versions of a model.

-{% include alert.html title="Gratuitous Scoping of Relationships" type="warning" content="Relationships are not imported directly and they have to be packaged inside a model.
-Use caution when defining relationships that span models." %}
+{% include alert.html title="Gratuitous Scoping of Relationships" type="warning" content="Relationships are scoped to a Model by default.
+They are not imported directly and have to be packaged inside a Model.
+Relationships can span multiple Models, but one has to be cautious when defining relationships that span Models, as this allows unrestricted access to alter the properties of a foreign Model." %}

 ##### Actions